acasais/sdac/README.md

 # SDAC

-Simple MVC app to display daily prices of the electricity market in Spain and Portugal.
+Simple MVC app to display daily prices of the electricity market in Spain.